Check back to find out when next years competition is!

 - Have an idea for your recipe.
 It would be best to experiment before orientation to create your idea.
 We hope your team will be able to complete your recipe submission form with the guidance of Whole Foods by the end of orientation.

 - Orientation will take 1½ hours and scheduling will be set up between teams and Whole Foods Market representative.
-To setup this orientation, please contact Lori Schneider at Lori.Schneider@WholeFoods.com or (631) 588-1466.
+To setup this orientation, please contact Gary Graybosch at Gary.Graybosch@WholeFoods.com or (631) 588-1466.

-- Orientations with Whole Foods Market must be done by March 7th
+- Orientations with Whole Foods Market must be done by March 10th.
+If you are from out of town, please contact Gary Graybosch to setup a phone orientation.

 - A risk waiver for Whole foods Market is attached, please sign and bring with you to your orientation.